cmcntsh/NURS7701_WritingExpectations/README.md

 * Read: #25 A Quiver of Punctuation: How to Handle Two Clauses in One Sentence https://www.georgegopen.com/uploads/1/0/9/0/109073507/litigation_25_punctuation_quiver___handling_2_clauses_in_1_sentence.pdf
 * Read: #29 A Once Rogue Punctuation Mark Gains Respectability: What You Can Now Accomplish with an M-Dash https://www.georgegopen.com/uploads/1/0/9/0/109073507/litigation_29___a_once_rogue_punctuation_mark_gains_respectability.pdf
 * (Optional) A summary of Gopen's review of the use of different punctuation marks he wrote in one of his books is available at https://github.com/cmcntsh/ReaderExpectationApproachWriting#use-of-punctuation

+## Get ready for writing next semester

+* Skim through my writing page: https://github.com/cmcntsh/PoWeRWritingGradStudents
+* You don't need to go to all of the links.
+You can go to the links in any areas of writing you personally find problematic.
+* Pay particular attention to how I highlight papers when I'm evaluating the writing.
+I'll be doing that type of highlighting on your papers next semester. https://github.com/cmcntsh/PoWeRWritingGradStudents#here-are-the-things-im-looking-for